Tapestry (TPR) Last Update 12/4/25

 Increasing demand for luxury goods in China and other emerging markets

-Emerging markets will see the highest growth in new openings of directly-operated stores in the coming years.
-Tapestry is aiming for expansion into areas where it feels it is under-penetrated, such as Greater China, South East Asia, and Europe.
+Emerging markets are expected to experience the highest growth in new openings of directly operated stores in the coming years.
+Tapestry is aiming for expansion into areas where it feels it is under-penetrated, such as Greater China, Southeast Asia, and Europe.

 Consumer shift to affordable luxury